Ware Opening: Opening idea

 The Ware Opening attacks the b5-square and prepares to bring the a1-rook into the game.
 The b5-square is non-essential and if Black plays 1...e5, the f8-bishop prevents the development of the white rook for the moment.
 The reply 1...e5 also gains space for Black in the center, a typical objective of most openings but one completely ignored by the Ware Opening.
-Noting all this, the Ware Opening is normally seen played only by players completely new to chess.
+Noting all this, the Ware Opening is normally played only by players who are completely new to chess.

 An experienced player using the Ware Opening will usually meet a response of 1...d5 or 1...e5 with 2.d4 or 2.e4, respectively, since a reversed Scandinavian or Englund Gambit would be unsound here.
-After 1...d5 2.Nf3, 2...Nf6 is recommended, since a reversed Fajarowicz can arise after 2...c5 3.e4!? dxe4 4.Ne5 where a4 has some utility.
+After 1...d5 2.Nf3, 2...Nf6 is recommended, since a reversed Fajarowicz can arise after 2...c5 3.e4 dxe4 4.Ne5 where a2–a4 has some utility.

 In the 2012 World Blitz Championship, 1.a4 was employed as a little joke by Magnus Carlsen against Teimour Radjabov, who during the blitz championship two years earlier had told him "Everyone is getting tired.
 You might as well start with 1.a4 and you can still beat them."
 The game soon turned into a sort of Four Knights Game where Carlsen finally prevailed.

-Carlsen also played this in the blitz portion of the 2022 Norway chess tournament, ultimately losing to Wesley So.
+Carlsen also played this in the blitz portion of the Norway Chess 2022 tournament, ultimately losing to Wesley So, who went on to win the tournament.